akshbn/cream/README.rst

 =====

 Most websites contain the same boilerplate of code.
-Hence it will be ideal to save time and effort by using them and only modify its contents.
-But then, you will have to go through the code and make modifications at all the required places.
+Hence it will be ideal to save time and effort by using them by only modifying their contents.
+But, you will have to go through the code and make modifications at all the required places.
 Later you have to check whether all aspects of the website are working properly.